-Don’t be fooled by the adjective ‘bad’ in Badlands National Park, South Dakota.
-There is nothing ‘bad’ about this stunning vast landscape brimming with fantastic rock features … Except maybe the weather in Winter!
-We will walk you through the 4 best things to do in Badlands National Park.
+Don’t be fooled by the adjective ‘bad’ in the name Badlands National Park, South Dakota.
+There is nothing ‘bad’ about this stunning vast landscape brimming with extraordinary rock features … Except maybe the weather in Winter!
+In this guide we’re going to walk you through the very best things to do in Badlands National Park.

 We bundled together some GoPro footage into a short video to give you an idea of what you can expect at Badlands National Park!

 *Please note this post may contain affiliate links.
 If you click on one of them, we may earn a small commission at no extra cost to you!
 We recommend only products we use and as always, all ideas or opinions expressed in this post are entirely ours.
 Thank you for the support and happy travels!*

 How Did The Name ‘Badlands’ Originate?